billy-earnup/2022-assessment-tmp/README.md

 However, the boilerplate code in this project should serve as a foundation; feel free to make modifications, write helper functions, create shared components, etc.

+## Timing

 This project is designed to take **45 minutes**, no more than 1 hour, but we respect your right to work on it as needed on your own time.
-Fork this repo to get started.
+Please send the recruiter a link to your solution within a week.

 # Getting Started